jenktruong/MakeoverMonday/2023/w37/README.md

 ## Data Cleaning

--  Removed the row for Q1 1992 since there were nulls for average house price, money borrowed, and buyer income.
-The cleaned dataset will start at Q2 1992.
+-  Removed the row for Q1 1992 in Excel since there were nulls for average house price, money borrowed, and buyer income.
+The cleaned dataset (saved as a CSV) will start at Q2 1992.